Tuition: More Information About Financial Aid

 For the official list of Cost of Attendance totals, click on the respective link below:

 Students are only allowed to borrow the annual limit up to the Cost of Attendance based on their current grade level.
 There are lifetime loan limits also set by the Department of Education.
 This may limit your borrowing eligibility.

 Interest rates are determined each year for new loans being made from July 1 to the following June 30.
 Once the loan is originated, that interest rate is locked in for that particular loan and will not change over the life of that loan.

 Financial Aid Repayment

 If you receive a Pell Grant and/or Direct Student Loans while attending Western Governors University and then withdraw up through completion of the six-month period of enrollment for which you were charged WGU tuition, you will be subject to the federal Return of Title IV funds calculation.
 The calculation determines the amount of Title IV funds you have earned as of the date of withdrawal.
 The amount of Title IV program assistance earned is based on the amount of time you spent in academic attendance and has no relationship to your incurred institutional charges.

 Net Price Calculator

-WGU has created a Net Price Calculator to help you estimate your educational costs and eligibility for federal grants if you are seeking a bachelor’s degree or certificate for the first time.
+WGU has created a Net Price Calculator to help estimate educational costs and eligibility for federal grants if the student is seeking a bachelor’s degree or certificate for the first time.
 The tool is not applicable for graduate students because Pell Grants are not available for graduate study.
-The calculator does not estimate your federal loan eligibility.
+The calculator does not estimate federal loan eligibility.
 Try the Net Price Calculator now.

 Satisfactory Academic Progress Policy